 Questions from Field Offices related to this Notice should be directed to the Entitlement Communities Division at (202) 708-1577 or to the Systems Development and Evaluation Division at (202) 708-0790.
 Requests for deadline extensions should be directed to the Entitlement Communities Division.
-The TDD number for both divisions is (202) 708-2565.
+The TTY number for both divisions is (202) 708-2565.
+These are not toll-free numbers.